3. CRC-Networking Workshop

 Topic: “Relation of Prominence, Surprisal and Information Structure”

-• CRC 1102 “Information Density and Linguistic Encoding”,
+• SFB 1102 “Information Density and Linguistic Encoding”,

 Lectures

-• Ellison (CRC 1252): “A Bayesian Model Prominence in Reference Interpretation”
+• Ellison (SFB 1252): “A Bayesian Model Prominence in Reference Interpretation”

-• van Os, Demberg & Kray (CRC 1102): “Recognition of minimal pairs in (un)predictive sentence contexts in noise”
+• van Os, Demberg & Kray (SFB 1102): “Recognition of minimal pairs in (un)predictive sentence contexts in noise”

 • Scheffler, Richter & van Hout: “Tracing and classifying German intensifiers through information theory”

-• Lemke, Schäfer, Drenhaus & Reich (CRC 1102): “Ellipsis: Above and beyond information structure”
+• Lemke, Schäfer, Drenhaus & Reich (SFB 1102): “Ellipsis: Above and beyond information structure”

-• Huttenlauch, Schneider, de Beer, Wartenburger & Hanne (CRC 1287): “Limits of variability in the prosodic realization of locally ambiguous OVS and SVO sentences”
+• Huttenlauch, Schneider, de Beer, Wartenburger & Hanne (SFB 1287): “Limits of variability in the prosodic realization of locally ambiguous OVS and SVO sentences”

-• Seeliger (CRC 1252): “Speech act meets information structure: On the interaction of different requirements for prosodic prominence in exclamatives and polar questions”
+• Seeliger (SFB 1252): “Speech act meets information structure: On the interaction of different requirements for prosodic prominence in exclamatives and polar questions”

 • Wagner (McGill University): “Why predictability is not predictive without a linguistic theory”